lu-ci/apex-sigma/COMMANDLIST.md

 `>>unban`  |  Unbans the user with the inputted name.
 Requires the user who calls the command to have ban privileges.  |  `>>unban @person`
 `>>softban`  |  Bans and instantly unbans the mentioned user.
 Requires the user who calls the command to have ban privileges.  |  `>>softban @person`
 `>>kick`  |  Kicks the mentioned user.
 Requires the user who calls the command to have kick privileges.  |  `>>kick @person` `>>prune`  |  Deltes X number of messages posted by the mentioned person.
 If a user is not provided, it will prune the last X messages regardless of poster.
 If a number is not provided it will prune the last 100 messages.
+If neither number nor user is provided, it will prune the bots messages.
 Requires the user who calls the command to have the Manage Messages permission.  |  `>>prune X @person`
 `>>mute`  |  Will not allow the person to type on the server at all.
 Requires the user who calls the command to have the Manage Messages permision as well as Manage Roles.  |  `>>mute @person`
 `>>unmute`  |  Will unmute a person who was muted with the mute command.
 Requires the user who calls the command to have the Manage Messages permision as well as Manage Roles.  |  `>>unmute @person`
 `>>blind`  |  Will disable a persons ability to read any and all channels.
 Requires the user who calls the command to have the Manage Messages permision as well as Manage Roles.  |  `>>blind @person`